grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/03 Release notes.md

 ### v3.4.4 `(2022-5-17)`
 - Disable create and run test runs when cloud execution is disabled.
-- Fix: add support for private loadzones in PDF.
+- Fix: add support for private load zones on the PDF report.
 - Fix: create new org does not leave the user with read-only permission.

 ### v3.4.3.internal `(2022-4-26)`